locationtech/geogig/doc/manual/source/data/committing.rst

 	[5852e6949ba71039fded67e7f4980af4f8773869] First commit
 	Committed, counting objects...3 features added, 0 changed, 0 deleted.

 The ``-m`` option tells geogig that the string following it is to be used as the commit message.
-All commits must have a message that describe which kind of modifications you are commiting, so as to describe the difference that will exist between the new version you are creating and the latest one.
+All commits must have a message that describe which kind of modifications you are committing, so as to describe the difference that will exist between the new version you are creating and the latest one.

 .. note:: The ``-m`` option is mandatory.
 If not provided, GeoGig will not show the default editor, as Git does, but complain and tell you to provide a message instead.